 STEP TWO: COOK

-Take a medium saucepan and combine the sugar, apple cider vinegar, raspberries and the chopped peppers in the pan.
+Take a medium saucepan and combine the sugar, apple cider vinegar (or a substitute for apple cider vinegar), raspberries and the chopped peppers in the pan.

 Bring the ingredients to a rolling boil, but watch it carefully so it doesn’t boil over.